Carmen1031/Pokemon-Indigo-League/README.md

 # Pokémon Indigo League Version 1.0

 Change Log /n
-7/17/2023 /n
+8/23/2023 /n
+--Nerfed the end of turn damage amount of poison, burn, and toxic --Nerfed the end of turn effects of ingrain and leech seed --Nerfed the end of turn damage of nightmare and moves with a wrap effect 8/18/2023/n
+--Changed the gender ratios of some pokemon/n --Changed the egg catagory of some pokemon /n 7/17/2023 /n
 --Changed the typing of some pokemon /n
 --Changed the trade evolutions to evolve by level up /n